 Take away housing and transportation, and Americans spend more money on food than anything else.
 Lo and behold a card that speaks right to the need of most Americans: How do I earn great points on what I spend the most?

-Enter the American Express Gold card with 4x points on restaurants, 4x points supermarkets, $120 annual dining credit, 20% back on restaurant purchases ( through 1/9/2019), AND let’s be honest – That Rose Gold is sexy as hell.
+Enter the American Express Gold card with 4x points on restaurants, 4x points supermarkets, and a $120 annual dining credit.

 The Benefits are truly incredible: